kavirajk/pgroup/DESIGN.md

 If Failure Detectors marks some peers to be failed, it moves it from active to failed, and ask Dissemination to announce via IP multicast.

+# v0.01 (Failure)
-# v0.01 (Failure - IP multicast is so hard to make it work on GCP cloud.
-Its is disabled by default. infact not even supported. https://cloud.google.com/vpc/docs/vpc#specifications)
+- IP multicast is so hard to make it work on GCP cloud(the one I use to test).
+Its is disabled by default. infact not even supported. https://cloud.google.com/vpc/docs/vpc#specifications

 ## Membership management only via IP multicast
 - Each peers have both IP multicast sender and reciver.